-The education specific EBITDA as a % of income is a measure of the underlying operating strength of the college.
+The education specific EBITDA as a percentage of income is a measure of the underlying operating strength of the college.
 The higher the percentage measure, the stronger the operational performance.
-A measure of 8% and above is recognised as outstanding under the ESFA grading system.
+A measure of 8% and above is the recognised benchmark by the FEC

 Adjusted Current Ratio

-The current ratio is a measure of current assets compared to current liabilities and is used as an indicator of a college's short-term liquidity.
-Whilst not a direct measure of cash, the higher the percentage measure, the better a college's liquidity, which means the more cash, or assets that can be easily converted into cash, a college has got compared to its short term liabilities.
-The maximum 100 points are awarded for a current ratio above 200%, which means that current assets have to be at least double current liabilities.
+The current ratio is a measure of current assets compared to current liabilities and is used as an indicator of short-term liquidity.
+Whilst not a direct measure of cash, the higher the percentage measure, the better a college’s liquidity, which means the more cash, or assets that can be easily converted into cash, a college has got compared to its short-term liabilities.
+The ESFA ‘good’ benchmark is a current ratio of 1.2, whilst the FEC benchmark is 1.4, which the College has exceeded in 2023.

 Borrowing as a % of Income

 Borrowing as a percentage of income (also known as gearing or leverage) is used to measure the proportion of assets invested in a college that are financed by borrowing.
 It also provides an indicator to the longer term financial stability of a college, because the higher the level of borrowing, the higher the risk to a college since more cash will have to be set aside to meet debt and interest repayments leaving less cash for everything else.
 The lower the percentage measure, the better a college’s gearing and its prospects for long term stability.
 Colleges with a financial health score of Good are likely to have borrowing at 35% of income or less.